 Despite these differences, dry needling and acupuncture are both commonly used for pain relief, injury management and the treatment of chronic conditions.

-At Mint Foot Care, we provide professional dry needling procedures that can help treat a variety of foot and lower limb issues, provide muscle relief and stimulate healing for injuries.
+At Mint Foot Care, we provide professional dry needling procedures in Brisbane that can help treat a variety of foot and lower limb issues, provide muscle relief and stimulate healing for injuries.

 Is dry needling safe?

 Yes, our dry needling in Wynnum is a safe procedure that uses fine and sterile, single use filament needles to stimulate recovery in your body.
 Our podiatrists are also trained in dry needling procedures, ensuring the safe and proper application of dry needling techniques.